Belgium Cycle - Bruges to Brussels

 Mode of Transport

-Travel to and from Bruges/Brussels is included, and a 24-speed rental bike with pannier, helmet, repair kit, and lock is provided.
-E-bikes are available for a supplement.
+Travel to and from Bruges/Brussels is included, with a 24-speed rental bike provided, complete with pannier, helmet, repair kit, and lock.
+E-bikes are available for an additional supplement.

 Check out our Q&As

-• What kind of bike is provided for the tour?
+• What type of bike is provided for the tour?

 A 24-speed rental bike with pannier, helmet, repair kit, and lock is provided.
-E-bikes are also available for an additional supplement.
+E-bikes are also available for a supplement.

-• What is the difficulty level of the cycling routes?
+• What is the difficulty level of the cycling tour?

 • How fit do I have to be?